Gonbad-e Kavus County

 Gonbad-e Kavus County (شهرستان گنبد کاووس) is in Golestan province, Iran.
 Its capital is the city of Gonbad-e Kavus.

 History

 Formerly called Gorgan or Jorjan, because of the ruins of the historical city called Gorgan, the capital of the Ziyarid dynasty, in its southwest corner.
 It was called Hyrcania in ancient times.
 Its capital city was founded by German engineers and architects with high urban engineering standards, by the order of Reza Pahlavi.

-History

-After the 2016 National Census, the village of Korand was elevated to the status of a city.
+The village of Korand was converted to a city in 2021.

 Demographics

 Population

 At the time of the 2006 census, the county's population was 283,331 in 63,482 households.
 The following census in 2011 counted 325,789 people in 83,369 households.
 The 2016 census measured the population of the county as 348,744 in 97,147 households.

 Administrative divisions

 Gonbad-e Kavus County's population history and administrative structure over three consecutive censuses are shown in the following table.